b00f/gnome-trash/README.md

 ## History

-This repository is inspired by [here](https://gitlab.com/bertoldia/gnome-trash).
+This repository is inspired by [here](https://gitlab.com/bertoldia/gnome-shell-trash-extension).
 The original repository has not been updated for a long time.
 Some merge requests (including mine) are waiting for approval for more than a year.

+Note: This extension is only shows items under home trash folder(`~/.local/share/Trash`).
+There is an open [issue](https://gitlab.com/b00f/gnome-trash/-/issues/4) about supporting trash items on other partitions.
+Any help would be greatly appreciated.

 ## Install from source code